 Please also consider the following before making any application:

 - Have you enough room to park a vehicle off road?
 Does it comply with the dimensions listed above?
-Planning Permission may be required if you live on a category road (A, B or C)
+Planning Permission will be required if you live on a category road (A, B, or C)

 - How close is your property to a junction, 10m minimum